seungyeop-lee/directory-watcher/README.md

     <a href="README.ko.md"><b>Korean</b></a>
 </p>

+> [!WARNING]
+> This program has been tested and confirmed to work on macOS.
+It is expected to work similarly on Linux.
+While it has been tested on Windows within a Git Bash environment, there have been instances where the process did not stop correctly when `interruptible: true` was set.
+Use caution on Windows.

 # Directory Watcher

 This program executes predefined commands when changes (creation, modification, deletion) occur within a directory.